By Leo Babauta

 - Started Zen Habits and made it a top blog within a year.
 Today, Zen Habits has over 200K subscribers and has twice been named one of the Top 25 blogs by Time Magazine.

-- Wrote the No. 1 best-selling productivity ebook, Zen To Done at the end of 2007.
-Has been bought and downloaded by tens of thousands of readers.
+- Wrote a best-selling productivity ebook, Zen To Done at the end of 2007.
+Has been bought and downloaded by hundreds of thousands of readers.

 - Gave up my car in the summer of 2010.
 These days my family walks or takes mass transit, and we’re also starting to take up bicycling.